summerblue/laravel-ubuntu-init/readme.md

-## 说明
+## Intro

-此脚本用于在一台全新的 Ubuntu 14.04 LTS 上部署适合 Laravel 使用的 LNMP 生产环境。
+This is a shell script for setting up Laravel Production environment on Ubuntu 14.04 system.

-## 软件信息
+## Software list

 * Ubuntu 16.04
 * Git